 https://uncg.instructure.com/courses/14652/files/1472914?module_item_id=411223

-CVPA Criteria for promotion from
+CVPA Criteria for promotion from Assistant to Associate

-,
+Research, Scholarship, Creative Activity The candidate’s record shows evidence of an established regional to growing national reputation in research, scholarship, or creative activity, in accordance with the standards and expectations of a particular scholarly or creative field.

 In addition, by the time of review for promotion/tenure a candidate is expected to have a record of peer-reviewed publications or artistically recognized work.